micheletizzoni/micheletizzoni.github.io/_posts/2015-07-18-CECAM-workshop.markdown

 #cover:  "assets/instacode.png"
 ---

-I presented a contributed talk titled "Competing epidemic processes on temporal networks" at the CECAM workshop: [Recognizing the Relevance of Change: Analysis and Control of Time-evolving Networks in Epidemiology and Evolutionary Medicine.
+I presented a contributed talk titled "Competing epidemic processes on temporal networks" at the CECAM workshop: [Recognizing the Relevance of Change: Analysis and Control of Time-evolving Networks in Epidemiology and Evolutionary Medicine
 ](http://www.cecam.org/workshop-2-1215.html).